 For Clean Gut and Refresh

-This is one of our all-time favorite recipes from Chef Frank.
-It takes a childhood and often unhealthy food and turns it into a nutritious option for adults and children, without sacrificing flavor or the comfort-factor These chicken nuggets are great for parties and family dinners, and leftovers are perfect on top of lunch-time salads, taken to work and school.
-The Thai dipping sauce is also fantastic and the Clean team has been known to make just the sauce and use it with everything from roasted vegetables, to salads; even eating it with a spoon.
-It's that good.
+This is chicken nuggets recipe is one of our all-time favorites from Chef Frank.
+The Thai-inspired meal takes an unhealthy childhood-favorite food and turns it into a nutritious option for adults and children, without sacrificing flavor or the comfort-factor These chicken nuggets are great for parties and family dinners, and leftovers are perfect on top of lunchtime salads.
+The Thai dipping sauce is also fantastic, and the Clean team has been known to make just the sauce and use it with everything from roasted vegetables to salads; some of us even eat it with a spoon.
+It’s that good.

 Makes 2-4 servings